 Civic Monitoring of Public Procurement in Ukraine

 The project aimed to establish an automated monitoring system to track public procurement, including the spending of funds within the healthcare sector.
-This information is then accessible to every patient in order to increase transparency of healthcare procurement with the long-term aim being the improvement of service delivery quality.
+This information would then be accessible to every patient in order to increase transparency of healthcare procurement, with the long-term goal being the improvement of service delivery quality.

 - TI Ukraine initially selected 10 civil society regional organisations to improve the accountability of the monitoring of the now readily-available procurement data.
 This later increased to 25 organisations who identify and submit complaints concerning procurement violations.
-TI Ukraine took on the responsibility to professionalize the members of this community through comprehensive training.Monitoring & evaluation
+TI Ukraine took on the responsibility to professionalise the members of this community through comprehensive training.Monitoring & evaluation

 - TI Ukraine attended the OGP Global Summit 2019 in Canada where they shared the Ukrainian experience in healthcare public procurement monitoring.
 This increased the exposure of their work and brought awareness to the benefits of open contracting.AdvocacyAwareness raising

-- As of March 2019 the saved funds amounted to almost USD 2.5 billion.
+- As of March 2019, the saved funds amounted to almost USD 2.5 billion.